 Once you have assessed the processes and workflows, you may analyze the outcomes or results of those processes and workflows.
-This gives you perspective on processes that are tedious, unnecessary and not budget-friendly.
+This gives you a perspective on processes that are tedious, unnecessary and not budget-friendly.

-For example, you may note in the assessment that there are 5 bins of paper shredded and taken to the trash each day.
+For example, you may note in the assessment that there are five bins of paper shredded and taken to the trash each day.
 When you analyze the outcome you should calculate the cost of the toner and paper, the time employees spend printing and shredding and compare what a new software could do to improve a certain process or workflow in your organization or department.

 4. Ask for feedback